 [Company website]

-I wanted to reach out about a new [product/service] we are offering that could be beneficial to you.
-[Briefly describe new product or service {ex: “We are now offering payroll processing services in addition to our bookkeeping, tax preparation, and employment benefits management solutions.”}].
+I’m reaching out about a new [product/service] that could benefit you.
+[Briefly describe new product or service; for example, “We are now offering payroll processing services in addition to our bookkeeping, tax preparation, and employment benefits management solutions.”]

-[Explain the value of the new product or service {ex: “This new solution will allow our clients to centralize all of their financial management activities to one provider.”}]
+[Explain the value of the new product or service; for example, “This new solution will allow our clients to centralize all of their financial management activities to one provider.”]

 If you’re interested in learning more, I’d love to get on a call to discuss this new [product/service] line.
-Please let me know your availability over the next few days or you can use the Schedule Appointment button in my signature to find a time that works for you.
+Check out my calendar, and pick a time that works best for you.
+[Insert calendar link]

 Thank you,